 C. WEEKLY RESPONSE PAPERS

 Beginning on Feb.
-2, you will be required to submit a brief (approximately 1-to-3 paragraph) essay written in class each Thursday.
+16, you will be required to submit a brief (approximately 1-to-3 paragraph) essay written in class each Thursday.
 You will write this essay in response to one or two questions that I will pose on the film that we have just seen and discussed.
 This series of weekly writing projects is designed to allow you to articulate your views, if in a highly abbreviated way, on each major film that we see.
 (It will also function as a once-a-week attendance monitor.)
-We will set aside the last fifteen minutes or so of each Thursday period to allow you to work on this assignment.
+We will set aside the last fifteen minutes or so of each Thursday class period to allow you to work on this assignment.
 Please submit your essay directly to a Teaching Assistant (one will be assigned to you shortly) before you leave class on Thursday.
 Each of these very brief weekly papers will receive a mark ("+" for very good, a check mark for average, "-" for sub-par, or some similar scheme) and together will account for approximately 25% of your final grade.
-Importantly, they will also help prepare you for the two tests and the paper.
+Importantly, they will also help prepare you for the two tests and perhaps the paper, too.

 Please contact me if you have any questions about our course requirements.